nhibernate/NHibernate-Caches/CONTRIBUTING.md

 For the least friction, please follow the steps in the order presented, being careful not to miss any.
 There are many details in this document that will help your contribution go as smoothly as possible.
 Please read it thoroughly.

-## Create or find a Jira Issue
+## Create or find a GitHub Issue

-Jira is used to generate the release notes and serves as a central point of reference for all changes that have occurred to NHibernate.Caches.
+GitHub is used to generate the release notes and serves as a central point of reference for all changes that have occurred to NHibernate.Caches.

-Visit [https://nhibernate.jira.com/projects/NHCH/issues][1] and search for your issue.
+Check [issues][1] and search for your issue.
 If you see it, giving it a vote is a good way to increase the visibility of the issue.

 Before creating an issue, please do your best to verify the existence of the problem.
 This reduces noise in the issue tracker and helps conserve the resources of the team for more useful tasks.
 Note the issue number for future steps.